M-ZubairAhmed/mattermost-plugin-netlify/README.md

 ### List Id command
 `/netlify list id`

 This is usually a precursor command which you will be using to obtain site ids of you netlify hosted sites.
 It tabulates your sites along with its ids.
-For instance, you can run this command and get the id of the site you would like to deploy and pass in the id to deploy command.

 ![list-id-gif](https://user-images.githubusercontent.com/17708702/75215322-3552a980-5788-11ea-9437-487259dcff89.gif)